 - a lack of cybersecurity awareness among business users.

 Another alternative is outsourcing cybersecurity operations to a managed security service provider (MSSP) in an effort to reduce costs and offload the challenges and complexities.
-In another article, technology writer Mary K. Pratt outlines 15 benefits of cybersecurity outsourcing, as well as potential drawbacks and best practices for working with an MSSP.
+In another article, technology writer Mary K. Pratt outlines 15 benefits of cybersecurity outsourcing, as well as the potential drawbacks of managed services and some best practices for working with an MSSP.
+Outsourcing can be extended to include information security leadership responsibilities through CISO as a service offerings.

 Cybersecurity systems and software

-The cybersecurity technologies that Cobb said organizations should consider using to meet today's challenges of protecting networks and systems include the following:
+The cybersecurity technologies that security experts have said organizations should consider using to meet today's challenges of protecting networks and systems include the following:

 - a zero-trust security framework that enforces strict authentication requirements on users and devices;